tas33n/telegram-invite-Widget/README.md

    ```
    Replace `:username` with the Telegram username.

-4. To get an invite button, use the following endpoint:
+4. To get an invite Widget, use the following endpoint:
    ```
    http://localhost:3000/:username/:color?
    ```